iftechfoundation/ifarchive-static/md/org-procedures.md

 Games go in the `if-archive/games` subdirectory appropriate to their format.
 If they're not in English, there's usually a `if-archive/games/format/language` directory.

-(Note: There is not yet a button for "create subdirectory".
-If you need a new subdirectory, ask one of the admins.)

 Development tool uploads are usually new versions of an existing tool.
 So you can easily find where it's supposed to be.

 If you don't know where something goes, or if the "suggested dir" is clearly wrong, ask on the Slack.